-Brazil's Bolsonaro threatens to cancel license of network linking his name to murder case
+Bolsonaro threatens Brazil's Globo TV over 'villainous' report linking him to murder case

-RIO DE JANEIRO (Reuters) - President Jair Bolsonaro said on Wednesday he could cancel the license of Brazil’s largest TV network Globo after it reported an allegation connecting him with a former police officer accused of the killing of a Rio de Janeiro city councilwoman last year.
+RIO DE JANEIRO (Reuters) - President Jair Bolsonaro threatened on Wednesday to cancel the license of Brazil’s largest TV network, Globo, accusing it of “villainous journalism” after a report connecting him with a former police officer accused of killing a Rio de Janeiro city councilwoman last year.

-TV Globo reported on Tuesday that on March 14, 2018, the day of the murder, the suspect told a doorman he was going to Bolsonaro’s house, gaining access to a gated community where he met instead with another former police officer accused of murdering the left-wing politician Marielle Franco.
+TV Globo reported on Tuesday that just hours before the March 2018 murder the suspect was alleged to have told a doorman he was going to Bolsonaro’s house, gaining access to a gated community where he met instead with another former police officer accused of murdering the left-wing politician Marielle Franco.

 The case led to widespread protests by Brazilians outraged to see a black, openly gay human rights advocate gunned down.
-Investigators arrested two former police officers Ronnie Lessa and Elcio de Queiroz nearly a year later and charged them with killing her in return for about $50,000.
+Investigators arrested two former police officers Ronnie Lessa and Elcio de Queiroz nearly a year later and charged them with killing Franco in return for about $50,000.
 Their lawyers said they did not commit the crime.

 Bolsonaro, who took office on Jan.
 1, 2019, denied any connection to the case.
-He said he was in Brasilia the day of the murder voting in Congress, where he was then serving as a deputy.
-TV Globo’s report said that Bolsonaro was in Brasilia the day of Franco’s murder.
+He said he was in Brasilia the day of the murder voting in Congress, where he was then serving as a representative.
+TV Globo’s report also said Bolsonaro was in Brasilia the day of Franco’s murder.

-The president accused the media and a former ally of conspiring to attack him and his family.
+The president accused the media and a former ally, Rio Governor Wilson Witzel, of conspiring to attack him and his family.

-“This is rotten, villainous journalism by TV Globo,” an enraged Bolsonaro said in a live video on social media, recorded at 4 a.m. in Saudi Arabia during an official visit.
+“This is rotten, villainous journalism by TV Globo,” an enraged Bolsonaro said in a live video on social media, recorded at 4 a.m. in a Riyadh hotel during an official visit to Saudi Arabia.

 Bolsonaro went on to discuss the timeline for renewing the license of the network, which is part of Grupo Globo, the largest media group in Brazil that includes TV, publishing, internet content and music labels.